Aumni-Fund/aumni-sql-coding-challenge/README.md

 3. Zip your folder up

 4. We use Breezy as our ATS (Applicant Tracking System), you should have received and email with a link to Breezy to submit your zip file.
-If you did not get the email or can't find it, reach out to eng-recruiting@aumni.fund for a new link.
+If you did not get the email or can't find it, reach out to recruiting_eng@aumni.fund for a new link.